mike14747/next-with-auth/README.md

 jose newkey -s 256 -t oct -a HS512
 ```

-You can generate a JWT secret like this:
+You can generate a next-auth JWT secret like this:

 ```bash
 openssl rand -base64 32